Exit time for anchored expansion: Random environment on , including supercritical percolation

-By our isoperimetic inequality (proposition \ref{is ancrée RE} and remark \ref{A petit}), and by result of Thomassen, we deduce that the walk is transcient.
+By our isoperimetic inequality (Proposition \ref{is ancrée RE} ), and by result of Thomassen, we deduce that the walk is transient.
 So we can deal with $G$ the whole Green fonction.
-For $t\geq 0$ we let By proposition \ref{EDu} and thanks to inequality (\ref{betac}), function $u$ satisfies:
+For $t\geq 0$ we let By Proposition \ref{EDu} and thanks to inequality (\ref{bbetac}), function $u$ satisfies: